 It is important that academy staff who agree to administer medication understand the basic principles and legal liabilities involved and have confidence in dealing with any emergency situations that may arise.
-Regular training relating to emergency medication and relevant medical conditions will be undertaken.
+Regular training relating to emergency medication and relevant medical conditions will be undertaken and recorded on the academy training spreadsheet.

 Supporting a pupil with a medical condition is not the sole responsibility of one person.
-We aim to work collaboratively with others in order to provide effective support for the pupil.
+We aim to work collaboratively with others in order to provide effective support for the pupil by ensuring staff are aware of the needs of the pupils requiring medication support.
+This is shared with staff by;